 Many visitors don’t know that the Prambanan Temple Compounds actually include far more temples than just the Prambanan temple.
 There even was this one temple we actually liked more than the main temple.
 But I will tell you about this one later in this post.

-- Biggest Hindu Temple complex in Indonesia
+- The biggest Hindu temple complex in Indonesia

 - Built ca. 850

 - Since 1991 part of the UNESCO World Heritage

 Prambanan Entrance Fee: $25 / Combinded ticket + Bordobudur: 630.000 (ca. 36 € /$ 45)

 How to get there: The Prambanan Temple is located about 17 km outside of Yogyakarta.
 There is a bus operating between the temple and Yogyakarta (bus stop is about 400 Meter ( 1312 ft) from the temple): Bus 1A by Trans-Jogja from Maguwo.
 The journey shouldn’t cost more than IDR 3.600 (ca. 0,24 €/$ 0,28).